Ava Max

-Amanda Ava Koci (born Amanda Koçi; February 16, 1994), known professionally as Ava Max, is an Albanian-American singer and songwriter.
-She signed with Atlantic Records in 2016, through which she released her breakthrough single, "Sweet but Psycho", in August 2018.
-The song peaked at number one in 22 countries, and reached number two and number 10 on the Australian ARIA Charts and US Billboard Hot 100, respectively.
-In March 2020, Max released the song, "Kings & Queens", which peaked at number 13 on the Billboard Hot 100 and at number 19 on the UK Singles Chart.
-It was followed by the release of her debut studio album, Heaven & Hell, in September 2020, which charted at number two on the UK Albums Chart and at number 27 on the US Billboard 200.
+Amanda Koçi (born February 16, 1994), known professionally as Ava Max, is an American singer.
+She rose to prominence in 2018 with the release of her breakthrough single "Sweet but Psycho".
+The song peaked at number 1 in twenty-two countries and reached number 2 and number 10 on the Australian ARIA Charts and US Billboard Hot 100, respectively.

+In March 2020, Max released the song "Kings & Queens", which peaked at number 13 on the Billboard Hot 100 and at number 19 on the UK Singles Chart.
+It was followed by the release of her debut studio album, Heaven & Hell, in September 2020, which charted at number 2 on the UK Albums Chart and at number 27 on the US Billboard 200.
 In November 2020, the song "My Head & My Heart" was released, which peaked at number 45 on the Billboard Hot 100 and at number 18 on the UK Singles Chart.
-Max released her second studio album, Diamonds & Dancefloors, on January 27, 2023.
+On January 27, 2023, Max released her second studio album, Diamonds & Dancefloors, which contained the gold and platinum certified singles "Maybe You're the Problem" and "Million Dollar Baby", and received positive reviews.

-Life and career

-1994–2012: Early life
+On February 7, 2025, Max released "Lost Your Faith", the lead single from her third studio album, Don't Click Play.
+The album's second and third singles, "Lovin Myself" and "Wet, Hot American Dream", followed on May 29 and July 1, 2025, respectively.
+Don't Click Play was released on August 22, 2025 and received mixed reviews, while underperforming commercially compared to Max's previous efforts.